 Introduction to Waze Advertising

-There’s a more recent follow-up post about Waze advertising from 2020 here.
+There’s a more recent follow-up post about Waze advertising.

 Waze is the world’s largest, community-based navigation app.
 A subsidiary of Google since 2013, Waze helps users find the best route to their destinations in real time.
 The drivers who make up the community share information with other drivers such as construction locations, gas prices, cop locations (please drive the speed limit) and more.